LaxarJS/laxar/docs/concepts.md

 ## A LaxarJS Application

-To the visitor running a web browser, an _application_ is a set of URLs and associated resources which are run in the browser to provide some information or functionality.
+To the visitor running a web browser, an _application_ is a set of URLs and associated pages which are loaded by the browser to provide some information or functionality.
-It may access web services or connect to database programs, which are not considered part of the LaxarJS application itself.
+An application may access web services or connect to database programs, which are not considered part of the LaxarJS application itself.

 From a developer point of view, an application primarily consists of: